valerjanka/money-transfer/README.md

    * Service can only update Account balance.
    * method getAllAccounts (/account/all) was added mostly for testing purposes
 4. User transaction executes only if currency of both accounts is the same.
 Additional currency conversion logic could be added into BalanceUpdater class
-5. We do not create User transactions in DB.
+5. We do not store/log User transactions in DB.

 ## Design
 1. Bootstrap - is main class, which initializes everything by app.properties file.